dotnet-campus/DirectShow.NET/directshowlib/Samples/VMR9/VMR9Allocator/readme.txt

 VMR9Allocator is an example of a custom VMR9's Allocator / Presenter.
 It takes a video file provided by the user and displays it in a rotating quad.
-This sample is also an illustration of how to mix unmanaged Direct3D with managed one.
+This sample is also an illustration of how to mix unmanaged Direct3D with managed.

-This sample use the following DirectShow Interfaces :
+This sample uses the following DirectShow Interfaces:

 	IGraphBuilder
 	IBaseFilter